-The Bureau Multicom 4, which is located within the Ministry of Economy's (MoE) Treasury Department, conducts the review.
+The Bureau Multicom 4, located within the MoE's Treasury Department, conducts the review.
 The process generally involves other relevant ministries and administrations depending on the areas at stake.
 Since January 2016, a commissioner of strategic information and economic security (attached to the MoE) also assists the Treasury when coordinating inter-ministerial consultations.

 The foreign investor files a mandatory request for prior authorization, which must include detailed information on the investor and its shareholders, the target, the pre- and post-closing structures, financial terms of the transaction and the sensitive activities at stake.

 Transactions reviewed under the French Monetary and Financial Code (MFC) include:

 - Acquisition by a foreign investor of a direct or indirect controlling interest in a French entity